 Opinion | Why is Trump trailing?
-New polling shows it’s his slide among whites.
+New polling shows it’s his slide among Whites.

 There has never been an anti-racist majority in American history; there may be one today in the racially and socioeconomically diverse coalition of voters radicalized by the abrupt transition from the hope of the Obama era to the cruelty of the Trump age.

 In a few days, we’ll learn how broad and deep these shifts really are.
-And if Trump loses, some serious excavation will go into the role that the revolt of the whites against him played in the whole story.
+And if Trump loses, some serious excavation will go into the role that the revolt of Whites against him played in the whole story.